syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/js/es5-getting-started.md

 {% previewsample "page.domainurl/code-snippet/timeline/es5-getting-started-cs1" %}

 **Step 4:** Now, run the `index.html` in the web browser, it will render the `Essential JS 2 Timeline` control.

-## Configure icon and label

-You can define the icon and content for timeline items by setting the `dotCss` and `content` properties.

-{% tabs %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/timeline/es5-iconWithContent/index.html %}
-{% endhighlight %}
-{% highlight html tabtitle="styles.css" %}
-{% include code-snippet/timeline/es5-iconWithContent/styles.css %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/timeline/es5-iconWithContent" %}

-> Need to refer dependency control styles and scripts as like above example.
-We can also use [CRG](https://crg.syncfusion.com/) to generate combined control styles.